US Visa Fast Facts

 A visa, approved by a consular officer in the traveler’s home country, does not guarantee admission to the United States.
 Officials from Customs and Border Protection (CBP), on behalf of the Department of Homeland Security (DHS), may deny a traveler permission to enter the United States for a variety of reasons, even if the individual has a valid visa.

-Visitor visas have an expiration date, so the traveler is expected to leave after a certain length of time, but individuals can request an extension from US Citizenship and Immigration Services (USCIS) under certain circumstances.
+Visitor visas can be used for multiple trips to the US while the visa is valid.
+CBP determines the length of stay for each visit.
+With most tourists and business travelers, the maximum length of stay per trip is six months.
+Visitors must return home when the approved length of stay ends, unless they’ve been granted an extension by US Citizenship and Immigration Services (USCIS).

-According to DHS, the rate of suspected overstays for business travelers and international tourists was .9% in 2015.
-That calculates to 416,500 travelers out of about 45 million tourists and business travelers.
+According to DHS, the rate of suspected overstays for business travelers and international tourists was 1.21% in 2019.
+That calculates to 676,422 overstay events.

 Nonimmigrant Visas: